theodox/theodox.github.io/pelican/content/Descriptors_and_pythonic_Maya_properties.md

     example.rotation = (0,40, 0)

-The process s about as simple as it can get thanks to the magic of [descriptors](http://techartsurvival.blogspot.com/2014/02/rescuing-maya-gui-from-itself.html).
+The process is about as simple as it can get thanks to the magic of [descriptors](rescuing_maya_gui_from_itself.html).
 This example spotlights one advantage of descriptors over getter/setter property functions: by inheriting the two classes (`BBoxProperty` and `WorldXformProperty`) I can get 4 distinct behaviors (world and local, read-write and read-only) with very little code and no if-checks.

+    :::python
     '''
     xform.py